We may earn a commission when you buy through links in our articles. Learn more.

 Amanitore (Nubia)

 One of the rare purely production-focused leaders, Amanitore can be good for the more versatile player or if you need to change strategy on the fly.
-Their main ability gives you an extra 20% production towards all districts, which can double if you build their unique building adjacent to the city centre.
+Their main ability gives you an extra 20% production towards all districts, which can double if you build their unique building adjacent to the city center.
 Check out all the details below.

 Kandake of Meroë